CHAPTER 2: LAYERS OF LIFE

 PINTEREST INSPIRATION QUEST

 Create a Pinterest board for each of your 2 favorite "texture" words and for each of your 2 favorite "light" words.
-Start filling them with images you really find beautiful (and pretty soon the magic of Pinterest will deliver some more into your feed!).
-As a starting point, visit the following "texture" board on our Pinterest page and get inspired!
+Start filling them with images you find really beautiful (and pretty soon the magic of Pinterest will deliver some more into your feed!).
+As a starting point, visit the "texture" board on my Pinterest and get inspired!
 I've also created some boards for the textured materials we are working with in this chapter:

 Mini plaster and wax series